 Several subjective and objective criteria are used to identify academically gifted students for PACT.
 Staff observations of student task commitment, achievement, and creativity are considered.
 In addition, achievement and intelligence test scores are reviewed prior to placing students in appropriate activities.

-To proceed, contact the manager at your school or the PACT office at 319-558-2220 for additional information about identification procedures.
+For more information, contact the PACT teacher at your school or the PACT office at 319-558-1676 for additional information about identification procedures.
 As a parent, you can provide valuable insights and information about your child’s exceptional abilities.

 High school PACT offers specialized guidance services to academically talented students.
 These services include career counseling, profiling vocational interests and personal strengths, and facilitating academic planning during and after high school.

 CRCSD curriculum provides abundant opportunities for academic challenge and enrichment through higher level classes, including those in the advanced placement program.

 High school students often need assistance in clarifying possible career paths and locating suitable, affordable higher education.
 Since highly able students usually have numerous interests, or intense, long-term interests that influence their life planning, they will benefit from the decision-making focus provided by PACT guidance services.

 Discover Summer Camp